CodeSeeker99/codeseeker99.github.io/_posts/2021-01-21-your-filename2.md

 ---
-published: false
----
----
-published: false
+published: true
+title: Django Build
 ---

 _Short tutorial on using technologies like Django, Docker, Nginx and Postgres.
 In this part, we use docker-compose to run up containers of an Nginx webserver, a Gunicorn application server, a Django app, and a postgres database.
 This is a continuation of Django Build 1, and focuses on the deployment aspect of the application._